 from 1929 illustrates

-Unfortunately, it did happen again.
+Unfortunately, it did happen again and it's kept happening ever since.
 These days, there are 1.2 million people killed every year by car crashes and another 50 million injured.
 If road deaths continue to grow at the expected rate, it is estimated that we will have seen growth of more than 60% between 2000 and 2020, meaning that nearly 2 million people per year will lose their lives in car crashes by that time.

 "Most of these injuries will occur in developing countries where more and more people are using motorized transport.
 In these countries, cyclists, motorcyclists, users of public transport, and pedestrians are especially vulnerable to road traffic injuries."